Why fill out the German deregistration form online?

 Questions?
 Read our Deregistration Guide!
 You will get it once you have made the payment.

 My city is not listed.
-Can I still get the deregistration package?
+Can I still use this deregistration form?

 Yes, you can!
 If you live in a city that is not on the list, then simply choose ‘other’.

-This is very important: You must deregister in the city where you are registered!
+This is very important: You must deregister in the city where you initially registered in Germany!

 There are 2 ways to do this: 1.
 Google ‘your city/district + Bürgeramt’ or ‘your city/district + Meldebehörde’, for example “Berlin Kreuzberg Bürgeramt”.
 2. Look at your registration confirmation (Meldebescheinigung) that you received when you first registered in Germany.
 The registration confirmation should feature the address of the registration office to which you should post your deregistration letter.
 This is the safest option!